hipagesgroup/hyperkops/README.md

 ![ScreenShot](./img/architecture.png)

-The hyperkops architecture is composed of three main components:
+The hyperkops architecture is comprised of three main components:

 * Hyperkops Worker: Hyperopt worker
 * Hyperkops Monitor: Identifies and updates hyperopt trials which have ran beyond a timeout limit